Targeted Secondary School Social Skills

 Request A Demo

 Social skills are critical to students’ well-being.
 These skills help optimize classroom learning and school safety for students with disabilities, including students diagnosed with autism spectrum disorder (ASD).
-The TeachTown Social Skills solution helps students focus on building positive relationships with peers and adults.
-At a time when the issue of bullying has become such a prevalent issue in K-12 schools, , this program helps students cope with bullies and lessen the likelihood that they will become bullies themselves.
+The TeachTown Social Skills curriculum for secondary school students provides a solution that helps bring focus on building positive relationships with peers and adults.
 Integrated throughout each volume of TeachTown Social Skills are themes that help students build confidence, make good decisions, and become successful students — all of which contribute to creating a safe and secure school environment.

 Building Relationships